Ordered Patch Theory

 T-3 (MERA Tensor Networks) now has a sharper target: the tensor network upgrade of Z_t is required to convert S_{\text{render}} from a classical area law into the Ryu-Takayanagi holographic entropy bound.
 The Jacobson derivation here is the intermediate floor.

-T-5 (Constants Recovery) depends on T-2: G_{\text{OPT}} = c_{\text{codec}}^2 / \log q must be matched to the empirical G via the l_{\text{codec}} \to l_P identification.
-This constrains the codec lattice spacing to the Planck length, providing the first structural inequality for T-5a.
+T-5 (Constants Recovery) depends on T-2: G_{\text{OPT}} = c_{\text{codec}}^2 / \log q (dimensionally open — see the §4.5 v3.6.3 warning) must be matched to the empirical G via the l_{\text{codec}} \to l_P identification.
+This would constrain the codec lattice spacing to the Planck length; the corresponding structural inequality T-5a.1 was demoted at v3.6.11 pending the joint T-2 / T-5 dimensional rewrite.

 Quantum gravity (open): Deriving the exact Einstein field equations from Active Inference — rather than from Jacobson’s thermodynamic method — remains a profound open challenge.
 The tensor-network upgrade (T-3) and the ADH quantum error correction path (P-2) are the next formal steps.